Pie: 15th to 17th centuries

+In the 17th century, Ben Jonson described a skilled pie cook by comparing the cook to a fortification builder who "...Makes citadels of curious fowl and fish" and makes "dry-ditches", "bulwark pies" and "ramparts of immortal crusts".

 18th century

-In the Georgian era sweetened pies of meat and dried fruits began to become less popular.
+In the Georgian era, sweetened pies of meat and dried fruits began to become less popular.
 In recipe books of the period sweet veal, sweet lamb or sweet chicken pies are given alongside recipes for unsweetened alternatives with the same ingredients made for those who could "no longer stomach the sweetened flesh meats enjoyed by earlier generations".

 Pumpkin pie was fashionable in England from the 1650s onward, then fell out of favour during the 18th century.
 Pumpkin was sliced, fried with sweet herbs sweetened with sugar and eggs were added.
 This was put into a pastry case with currants and apples.
 Pumpkin pie was introduced to America by early colonists where it became a national dish.

 19th century

-During the 19th century pies became, according to food historian Janet Clarkson, "universally esteemed" in a way that other foods were not.
+During the 19th century, pies became, according to food historian Janet Clarkson, "universally esteemed" in a way that other foods were not.
 In 1806 Mrs Rundell in her Observations on Savoury Pies in A New System of Domestic Cookery stated that 'There are few articles of cookery more generally liked than relishing pies, if properly made'.
 Alexis Soyer, a celebrity cook of the 19th century said in his book Shilling Cookery for the People (1860) "From childhood we eat pies - from girlhood to boyhood we eat pies - in fact, pies in England may be considered as one of our best companions du voyage through life.
 It is we who leave them behind, not they who leave us; for our children and grandchildren will be as fond of pies as we have been; therefore it is needful that we should learn how to make them, and make them well!
 Believe me, I am not jesting, but if all the spoilt pies made in London on one single Sunday were to be exhibited in a row beside a railway line, it would take above an hour by special train to pass in review these culinary victims".